jonnyhayes1/Programming-for-Remote-Sensing/README.md

 AssignmentScript.py
 This script creates Difference Normalised Burn Ratio Rasters using both the Pre and Post Fire Landsat Imagery.

-2.6 Requirements
+2.6 Requirements:

 Requires Erdas Imagine 2016, Arcpro 2.6, Jupyter Notebook.

-2.7 Getting Help or Reporting an Issue
+2.7 Getting Help or Reporting an Issue:

 Please see Section 5 of this ‘How to Guide’ for advice for troubleshooting.

-2.8 License
+2.8 License:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights